priyank099/Sales-Profit-Dashboard/README.md

-# Sales and Profit Dashboard
+# Superstore Sales and Profit Dashboard

 This Power BI dashboard provides an in-depth analysis of sales and profit data from 2012 to 2015, categorized by product, region, and market.
 It is designed to deliver actionable insights with easy-to-use slicers for interactive exploration.